cister-labs/uppex/README.md

 ## Examples

 You can find a simple example in folder [examples/simple](./examples/simple) to illustrate the usage of annotations.
-It includes a minimalistic Uppaal file, a simple Excel file, and a script `runuppaal.command` to call Uppx and Uppaal.
+It includes a minimalistic Uppaal file, a simple Excel file, and a script `runuppaal.command` to call Uppex and Uppaal.
 This example includes both __annotation__ and __XML__ blocks; the former are in sheets whose name starts in `@`, and the latter are in sheets whose name is surrounded by angular brackets `<>`.

 To run the simple example, first build the fat jar (`sbt assembly`).